camileen/elm_guess-word/README.md

 ## How to launch the game ?
 1. Move to the directory
 2. Open a terminal from there and launch a local json server with the following command : `json-server --watch words/words.json -p 5000`
+3. Open another terminal and compile the GuessWord.elm file with the following command: `elm make src/GuessWord.elm`
 3. Open another terminal and enter `elm reactor`
 4. Follow the displayed localhost URL
 5. Click on the index.html file